zeekey85/sumobots/design files/README.md

 # sumobots
-A place for development documents concerning the mini sumo bot project from It Begins in Brockport.
-Contact Bill Ball, bill@tinkerfarm.net with any questions.
+Schematics and datasheets for building and programming IBiB mini sumo bots Contact Bill Ball, bill@tinkerfarm.net with any questions.